 Exit rows might seem appealing due to the extra legroom, but the seats there might have limited recline to ensure access to the exits in case of an emergency.
 This area of the plane may also tend to be colder.
 Bulkhead seats are often popular with families that have young children, so they may be noisier.

 If possible, get a window seat.
 It will give not only give you access to a great view but also get you out of the way of the other passengers in your row, so you won’t be bothered each time they need to go to the bathroom.
 You will also have something to lean against – and have some control over the window shade.

-Noise-cancelling headphones may be pricey, so if you’re not flying frequently, earplugs can be a good alternative (even if they are less effective at cancelling out noise).
+Noise-canceling headphones may be pricey, so if you’re not flying frequently, earplugs can be a good alternative (even if they are less effective at canceling out noise).

 4. Bring your own blanket and pillow